Insights, Products, Solutions

 RCS chat is a communication protocol provided by Google for Android devices that empowers users with advanced communication features and capabilities like read receipts, typing indicators, high-quality media sharing, and more.
 This makes it a versatile, secure option for modern messaging.

 Is RCS chat only for Android phones?
-Will Apple/iOS ever adopt RCS?
+Does Apple/iOS have RCS messaging?

-In their statement, an Apple spokesperson said the company believes RCS will offer better interoperability for cross-platform messages.
+While Apple was initially hesitant to adopt RCS, an Apple spokesperson in 2023 said that RCS offers better interoperability for cross-platform messages.

-Later next year, we will be adding support for RCS Universal Profile, the standard as currently published by the GSM Association.
+We will be adding support for RCS Universal Profile, the standard as currently published by the GSM Association.
 We believe RCS Universal Profile will offer a better interoperability experience when compared to SMS or MMS.
-This will work alongside iMessage, which will continue to be the best and most secure messaging experience for Apple users. -Apple spokesperson, 9to5Mac, November 16, 2023
+This will work alongside iMessage, which will continue to be the best and most secure messaging experience for Apple users.” -Apple spokesperson, 9to5Mac, November 16, 2023

 Where is RCS messaging used?

-RCS has full coverage in the USA, Canada, Mexico, Brazil, UK, Germany, France, Spain, Italy, and India.
+RCS has full coverage in Canada, Mexico, Brazil, the U.K., Germany, France, Spain, Italy, and India.
 Other countries offer full support via Google’s RCS services or partial support, with a selection of local mobile operators providing RCS.

 Android has more than 70% of the global market share, which means engaging Android users with the best, most interactive messaging available is a smart move.